aaishahhamdha/PCBuilderExpertSystem/README.md

 # PC Builder Expert System

 An AI-powered PC building consultation system.
-It uses a Prolog-based expert system (hybrid forward/backward chaining) for reasoning and a React + Vite frontend for the UI.
+It uses a Prolog-based expert system for reasoning and a React + Vite frontend for the UI.

 ## Overview